Direct numerical simulations of turbulent jets: vortex-interface-surfactant interactions: Results

 \section{Results}

 Figure \ref{regime} shows a flow regime map for $Re=5000$ that depicts the interfacial morphology associated with various regions of the $\beta_s-We$ parameter space generated by over 100 transient simulations performed in the ranges $100<We<1000$ and $0.1<\beta_s<0.9$.
 We have divided the map into two distinct regions depending on the morphology: for small $We$, capillary forces control the interfacial dynamics preventing the development of lobes which could result in the formation of large droplets; for large $We$, inertial forces dominate the dynamics triggering the formation of interfacial lobes whose thinning eventually results in the generation of holes and eventually droplets.
-Inspection of Figure \ref{regime} reveals that the presence of Marangoni stresses counteracts the transition from the low- to high-$We$ regimes as the critical $We$ increases with $\beta_s$.
+The resulting non-uniform surfactant distribution generates gradients in surface tension affecting the local dynamics.
+Surfactant accumulation takes places in high-curvature regions giving rise to Marangoni stresses that drive surfactant redistribution from high- to low-concentration regions.
+Marangoni stresses, therefore, oppose the shear stresses produced by the flow field, the former exerting a restoring effect and the latter a perturbing effect in the local surfactant concentration field.
+The dimensionelss Marangoni velocities induced by surface tension differences $\Delta \sigma$ are of $O(Re We ^{-1} (\Delta \sigma/\sigma_s)$.
+Similarly, the dimensionless Marangoni stresses, $\tau$, are of $O(We^{-1}\tilde{\nabla}\tilde{\sigma})$, or, equivalently, $O(\beta_s We^{-1}\tilde{\nabla}\tilde{\Gamma})$, viz. equation (\ref{eq:def_tau}), while capillary forces and shear stresses are of $O(We^{-1})$ and $O(Re^{-1})$, respectively.
+Furthermore, from equations (\ref{eq:omega_t_dless}) and (\ref{eq:omega_b_dless}), it is clear that the Marangoni-induced vorticity jumps across the interface are of $O(Re~\beta_s We^{-1})$.
+Inspection of figure \ref{regime}, which was generated for a fixed $Re$ value, reveals that the presence of Marangoni stresses counteracts the transition from the low- to high-We regimes as the critical $We$ increases with $\beta_s$ with a quasi-linear dependence.
+The latter is consistent with the scaling highlighted above, $\tau \sim \beta_s We^{-1}$, which demonstrates that increasing $\beta_s$ and decreasing $We$ serve to enhance the restoring influence of the Marangoni stresses.